christianboothby/drug-reviews/Technical Report .md

 4. Support Vector Machine
 5. K-Nearest Neighbours Classifier

-In an effort to improve accuracy I used ensemble learning algorithms, which are built combining weak uncorrelated models increasing the weights/importance of misclassified observations on each iteration to obtain better predictions.
+In an effort to improve accuracy I used ensemble learning algorithms, which are built combining weak uncorrelated models, increasing the weights/importance of misclassified observations on each iteration to obtain better predictions.
 I started with an Ada Boost Classifier which is known to robust a strong classifier by ensuring the accurate predictions of unusual observations and minimizing training error.
 Followed by a Gradient Boosting classifier which differs by fitting the new predictor to the residual errors made by the previous predictor.
 Therefore, for research question 1, the following additional models were also fitted:

 6. Ada Boost Classifier
 7. Gradient Boosting Classifier